MistyPigeon/RuForUs/README.md

 Pull requests and feature suggestions are warmly welcome!
 Please open an issue or fork the repo and submit a PR.
 License
 MIT License.
 See LICENSE for details.

+How to use C security utillity:

+    Open a terminal or PowerShell in the src directory.
+    Run:
+    Code

+dotnet build

+This will produce an executable in the bin/Debug/net6.0/ directory.
+To protect a file or folder, run:
+Code

+dotnet run --project UserPrivacyEnforcer.csproj "C:\path\to\your\data"

+Or run the .exe directly:
+Code

+    bin\Debug\net6.0\UserPrivacyEnforcer.exe "C:\path\to\your\data"

+Let me know if you need any additional customization or want to integrate this step into your main workflow!